marionettejs/backbone.radio/README.md

 #### `reset()`

-Destroy all handlers from Backbone.Events, Radio.Commands, and Radio.Requests from the channel.
+Destroy all handlers from Backbone.Events and Radio.Requests from the channel.
 Returns the channel.

 ### Radio